codenamejj/test_printf/README.md

-This repo contains a group project
-#Write your own printf function.
+This is a test project.
+Nothing special about it